 What Your Learn

-Learn about scuba diving principles and terminology, then learn basic scuba skills in a pool with a highly trained PADI Instructor.
-When you're ready, make four dives in an open water environment with your instructor supporting you every step of the way.
+You have already learnt about scuba diving principles and terminology, and the basic scuba skills in a pool with a highly trained PADI Instructor.
+Now it’s time for you to make four dives in an open water environment here in the UK, with one of the Uk Diving Academy PADI instructors you will be supported you every step of the way by our team.

 How Do You Become A Qualified PADI Diver?